 There is no parking available at the venue.
 The only exception is for wheelchair ticket holders that have reserved a parking space beforehand (see accessible transport section).
 There will also be changes to how some roads operate and there are no drop-off or pick-up facilities near the stadium.

 Reserved parking is available for those who possess a wheelchair ticket.
 Assistance is available from staff to get you between the car park and stadium.
 If you require additional information on travel associated with wheelchair tickets please contact the ticket support centre.

 Additional information is available separately for those with restricted mobility.
 It includes information on accessibility of local stations, location of toilets and other advice to assist you.

 Getting to the Fanzone

 The Meriken Park Fanzone will be a great way to spend time before and after the match.
 Daimarumae Station (which is one minute on the train from Sannomiya Hanadokeimae Station) is the nearest to the Fanzone.
+Please use the journey planners for information on access to Meriken Park Fanzone.
 Additional information about the Fanzone is available here.